ruhaneee071/bikeshare/readme.md

 Date: 30/06/2021

-Overview
+Description
-This project will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+Bikeshare project uses Python script and reads data from either Washington, New York city or Chicago csv files.
+Python script uses an interactive interface to allow user to choose the city and extract some other statistical information from the data.

 Software requirement?
 => Python 3, NumPy, and pandas installed using Anaconda